ZacharyVillarreal/Predicting-Humans-Affectively/README.md

 :-------------------------:|:-------------------------:
 ![](images/cnn_model_accuracy.png)  |  ![](images/audio_cnn_confusion_matrix.png)

 I was able to achieve a 67% accuracy on my validation data.
-While at first this might not seem very high, we must remember that we are trying to predict between 14 distinct classes, which when randomly chosen, has approximate a 7% of being right.
+While at first, this might not seem very high, we must remember that we are trying to predict between 14 distinct classes, which, when randomly chosen, has approximate a 7% of being right.
 Thus, we were able to achieve a 60% increase in the model's accuracy.

 <a href="#Table-of-Contents">Back to top</a><br>
 <a name="Image-Model"></a>